Candle Care, Room Spray, Diffuser & Essential Oil Information

 How to clean it

-- Place the jar in a double boiler to soften the last bit of wax.
-Do not microwave the jar.
+• Place the jar in a double boiler to soften the last bit of wax.
+Do not microwave the jar as the wick has a metal tab at the base of the candle.

-- If there are soot marks, a little isopropyl alcohol on a paper towel works wonders.
+• If you're just trying to remove soot marks, a little isopropyl alcohol on a paper towel works wonders.
+Wait until the alcohol has fully dried before lighting your candle again.

 Removing the label